b34c0n5/Knowledge-Management-for-Offensive-Security-Professionals/Knowledge Management for Offensive Security Professionals.md

 ### 2.3.
 Tasks Folder

-As proficiency grows, so does the amount of tasks, ideas, and to-dos.
+As proficiency grows, so does the number of tasks, ideas, and to-dos.
 To keep track of these, I've dedicated a **Tasks Folder**:

 - **04 - Tasks:** This folder includes *Kanban cards*[^5], a methodological tool used by development teams for *workflow management*.
 These cards are useful for listing tasks that advance you toward your goals.
 The naming convention here is also flexible.